-We encourage community members to promptly report any security concern, including concerns about locking mechanisms, lighting, or landscaping to Campus Security (707-638-5804) or Facilities (707-638-5800).
+We encourage community members to promptly report any security concern, including concerns about locking mechanisms, lighting, or landscaping to Campus Security (707-638-5804) or Facilities (707-638-5800) or online at, http://facilities.tu.edu/workorder/.

 Student Housing

 Touro University California does not currently control or maintain student housing.